ToneDen/Player/README.md

 The ToneDen SDK is loaded asynchronously, which means your page doesn't have to wait for the SDK to load before rendering.
 This means that loading it is a little more complicated than just including a `<script>` tag.
 Don't worry though, we've taken care of all the complicated stuff for you.
-Just copy the snippet below into your HTML page, and replace the commented portion with your code calling the SDK.
+Just copy the snippet below into your HTML page, enter your SoundCloud consumer key, and replace the commented portion with your code calling the SDK.
+If you don't have a SoundCloud consumer key, you can create one [here](http://soundcloud.com/you/apps).

 ```
 <script>